suren-m/cw/labs/02_kubernetes/04_deployments.md

     > Navigate to `https://hub.docker.com/r/<your-username>/cw-app/tags` on your browser and make sure all three versions (tags) of your app exists.

     If you get a `404` above, it means you haven't correctly pushed your app to your docker hub account.
-Spend a couple of minutes and see if you can fix it or else just use the images in https://hub.docker.com/r/surenmcode/cw-app/tags instead
+Spend a couple of minutes and see if you can fix it or else you can just use the images in https://hub.docker.com/r/surenmcode/cw-app/tags instead
 ---

 ## Exercise 1 - Create a Deployment manifest file for `cw-app:1.0`